Cyckey/Herta/README.md

 ## 📬 Issues & Contributions

-We value your feedback and contributions!
+This project is built and maintained by a single developer.
+Your feedback and suggestions are invaluable!

 - For suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Cyckey/Herta/issues).
-- Contributions are welcome!
-Submit a pull request once the repository is open source.
+- Contributions will be welcome once the repository becomes open source.